20% off your first purchase with code: SHOP24

 For many years, the trend in education was to level your books and keep them in bins marked with their reading level.
 In fact, it was considered a best practice.
 But no matter what system is used – Fountas and Pinell, DRA, Lexile, or AR level – this is the wrong way to set up a library.

-While leveling classroom books may seem like a logical approach to organizing your library, here is what is actually does for students and their growth as readers:
+While leveling classroom library books may seem like a logical approach to organizing your library, here is what is actually does for students and their growth as readers:

 • Discourages Reading Engagement: When students are constantly made aware of reading levels, it can lead to a fixation on achieving higher levels instead of enjoying reading for the sake of reading.
 This can turn it into a task or a competition, diminishing the intrinsic motivation to read for pleasure that we want to see in our students.